notahat/machinist/README.markdown

     require File.expand_path(File.dirname(__FILE__) + "/blueprints")

 Set Sham to reset before each test.
-In the `class Test::Unit::TestCase` block in your `test_helper.rb`, add:
+In the `class ActiveSupport::TestCase` block in your `test_helper.rb`, add:

     setup { Sham.reset }